decentraland/old-documentation/_posts/blockchain-integration/2020-02-17-get-a-wallet.md

 You can purchase ETH for the MetaMask Browser Extension with the Coinbase service.

-- Click the `Buy` button
+- Click the `Buy` button.
-- Select the `Coinbase` option
+- Select the `Coinbase` option.
-- Click the `Continue to Coinbase` button to purchase Ethereum
+- Click the `Continue to Coinbase` button to purchase Ethereum.

 _For the rest of the World:_

 You need to buy ETH from Coinbase or another exchange using normal fiat currency.

-- Copy your MetaMask address by clicking on your name account and address
+- Copy your MetaMask address by clicking on your name account and address.
-- Select `Copy Address to clipboard`
+- Select `Copy Address to clipboard`.
-- Go to Coinbase or another exchange
+- Go to Coinbase or another exchange.
-- Click `Accounts` in your top navigation
+- Click `Accounts` in your top navigation.
-- Select your ETH wallet and click `buy`
+- Select your ETH wallet and click `buy`.
-- Follow the steps to `Add payment method` and paste your MetaMask address with the amount you'd like to transfer
+- Follow the steps to `Add payment method` and paste your MetaMask address with the amount you'd like to transfer.

 ## What is MANA and how do I get it?